Annotations in pipelines

 Mark your builds and projects with extra annotations

-Codefresh supports the annotations of several entities with custom annotations.
-You can use these annotations to store any optional information that you wish to keep associated with each entity.
-Examples would be storing the test coverage for a particular build, or a special settings file for a pipeline.
+Codefresh supports adding custom annotations to several entities, such as projects, pipelines, builds, and Docker images.
+Custom annotations can store any optional information you wish to keep associated with an entity.
+Examples would be storing the test coverage for a particular build, a special settings file for a pipeline, identifying environments for builds.

-Notice that the syntax shown in this page is deprecated but still supported.
+The syntax shown for the step examples in this article is deprecated but still supported.
 For the new syntax, see hooks in pipelines.

 Adding annotations

-In the most basic scenario, you can use the post-step operations of any Codefresh step to add annotations:
+In the most basic scenario, use the post-step operations of any Codefresh step to add annotations.

 codefresh.yml